marcinforma/Tester-03-2026/README.md

-# Lotto 6 of 49
+# Palindrome

 ## Overview

-This is a simple program that simulates a lottery game.
+This is a simple program checking string is a palindrome.
-The user enters any six numbers from 1-49.
-The program randomly selects six numbers and compares both lists.
-The user is informed of the correct numbers.